 There are 905 hours of instruction you must complete to earn your certificate.

-More than 20 million people suffer from addiction disorders every day.
+According to SAMHSA.gov, as of April 2019, more than 20 million people suffer from addiction disorders every day.
 Millions more are in recovery.
 There will be plenty of jobs you can apply for after finishing your certificate.

 Accredited, Affordable, Online

 Financial aid is available, if qualified, to students who attend InterCoast Colleges.
 InterCoast Colleges welcomes Veterans and there are benefit programs available to them, if eligible.